PQHSGS/PCA_application/README.md

-# PCA's application on detecting heat's anomalies of an office
+# PCA's application on detecting heat's anomalies of an office monitored hourly in months